seifertd/tournament/README.txt

 argument, the path to a Tournament::Entry YAML file.
 It will open with the provided entry's picks pre filled in.

-The GUI may be used for keeping the NCAA tournament entry YAML file up to date.
+The GUI also may be used for keeping the NCAA tournament entry YAML file up to date:

+   picker tournament.yml

 == REQUIREMENTS: